GabMartino/TransformerForDummies/README.md

 <img src="./assets/softmax.png" alt="Transformer Explained" width="90%"/>
 </p>

-That in this case means that every rows will be "collapsed" independently to compute the softmax.
+That in this case means that every row will be "collapsed" independently to compute the softmax.
 Hence, after the:

 ```python